prebid/Prebid.js/README.md

 ## Install

+Prebid requires NodeJS 4.0 or higher.

     $ git clone https://github.com/prebid/Prebid.js.git
     $ cd Prebid.js
     $ yarn install

-Prebid also supports the `yarn` npm client.
-This is an alternative to using `npm` for package management, though `npm` will continue to work as before.
+Prebid supports the `yarn` npm client.
+This is an alternative to using `npm` for package management, though `npm install` will continue to work as before.

 For more info, see [the Yarn documentation](https://yarnpkg.com).